Talks on Feature Stores and Machine Learning Security

 Tuesday 10th May saw our MLOps London meetup return, this time featuring talks on the hot topics of feature stores and security in machine learning.
 If you haven’t heard of them already, feature stores are a way of storing commonly used features required either for model training or predictions.

 Moritz Meister, Head of Feature Store Engineering at Hopsworks, is just about the best person you could ask to come and explain how they work.
 He kicked us off with a talk about how Hopsworks implemented a high throughput, low latency reverse ETL pipeline.
-During this talk, he covered the challenges of ensuring schema consistency and consistent stable update rates between data warehouses, an intermediate Kafka Cluster and the operational database RonDB
+During his talk, he covered the challenges of ensuring schema consistency and consistent stable update rates between data warehouses, an intermediate Kafka Cluster and the operational database RonDB.

 Next up was Seldon’s very own Alejandro Saucedo, Director of ML Engineering and Chief Scientist for The Institute of Ethical AI.
 Alejandro had been working on a talk for Pycon DE which had piqued my interest.
 There is so little research or information around how to do security properly in machine learning that everyone was desperate to find out more…